 HRSA HAB and CDC strongly encourage data sharing between HIV surveillance and the RWHAP in jurisdictions.
 As a reminder, linked databases are not used for the required Unmet Need estimates and analyses, only for the enhanced estimates and analyses.

 The selection of priority populations should be data driven.
-Specifically, data from the needs assessment, service utilization, and other component of your program (e.g., HIV Care Continuum, EIIHA strategy, Unmet Need data) should be used to make determinations on the selection of priority populations to focus on.
-To the extent possible, the activities to support selected priority populations should reflect the demonstrated need in the reflected in the different components of the application (e.g., unmet need, EIIHA).
+Specifically, data from the needs assessment, service utilization, and other component of your program (e.g., HIV Care Continuum, EIIHA strategy, Unmet Need data) should be used to make determinations on the selection of priority populations.
+To the extent possible, the activities to support selected priority populations should reflect the demonstrated need in the different components of the application (e.g., unmet need, EIIHA, etc.).

 Submitting the Unmet Need Estimates and Analyses